javidjamae/vibe-prd/README.md

   workflows/       # Workflow prompts (create PRD, execute PRD, install)
 ```

+## Customization

+This template provides a solid foundation, but you can extend it:

+- **Add your own patterns**: Create new pattern files in `.ai/patterns/` for common tasks specific to your codebase
+- **Add system guidelines**: Extend `.ai/system/` files with additional conventions, rules, or architecture details
+- **Modify workflows** (optional): The workflow prompts are system-agnostic and should work for most projects, but you can customize them if needed

 ## Learn More

 See `.ai/README.md` for detailed documentation on how the system works.